telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

 3. Fiddler Everywhere will restart and automatically update to the latest version.

-## Next Steps

-Once the Fiddler Everywhere client is installed, updated and started with user account, you can review its [default configuration]({%slug configuration-get-started%}).
+>important Once the Fiddler Everywhere client is installed, updated and started with user account, you can review its [default configuration]({%slug configuration-get-started%}).